 Looking forward: 2016 and beyond

-Sojourner continued through transitions and changes in leadership in the new millennium.
-In 2016, Mandi Cherico and Andy Hayes were hired as co-pastors with the goals of growing the congregation and increasing community impact in Evanston.
+Sojourner continued through transitions and changes in leadership in the new millennium, with the goals of growing the congregation and increasing community impact in Evanston.
 Still meeting on the corner of Church and Oak, in a church built by the faithfulness of an immigrant community, Sojourner is poised for a new era in Evanston.
 Sojourner remains fixed on the goodness and relevance of Jesus Christ, as we proclaim to a new generation of seekers: "Your journey matters."

 Andy loves exploring questions of faith that don’t offer easy answers.
 As a pastor he cares deeply about helping people find God in the midst of everything.
 Born and raised in the Twin Cities, he earned his undergraduate degree in biblical and theological studies and youth ministry at North Park University in Chicago.
 Later, he earned his Master of Divinity and Master of Nonprofit Administration degrees from North Park Theological Seminary.
 He enjoys both making and listening to podcasts, watching interesting TV shows and movies, playing golf and following NBA basketball.
 Andy has been married to Jenny for 3 years and together they have a cockapoo puppy named Frances.